patrickkunka/easydropdown/README.md

 Next, you need to instantiate EasyDropDown on your native select element(s).
 There are two possible ways to do this:

-### Single Select Instantiations
+### Single Select Instantiation

 Firstly, obtain a reference the select DOM element.
-You can then pass this reference to the `easydropdown()` factory function.
-The factory function also accepts an optional second argument of configuration options which will be described later.
+You can then pass this reference to the `easydropdown()` factory function as the first parameter.
+The factory function also accepts an optional second parameter of configuration options which will be described later.

 ```js
 import easydropdown from 'easydropdown';